tspindler-cms/tetet-vwv/README.txt

     - Parking spotty, some planes start to drift
     - Probable inability to sync INS when taking off cold
     - RA-5C and F-14 Tomcat slightly too large for safe aircraft operations when taxiing
+    - The shoot power of the catapults seems insufficient at times
+    - No support for night operations, e.g. no lights